ltrzesniewski/rust-calc/README.md

 # Rust Calculator

-This is a toy project made to learn Rust.
+This is a toy project I made to learn Rust.

 I don't know what I'm doing. 😅